tleonard128/nyc-rats/README.md

 To create our provisional database, we had to concatenated the Rat Sightings and Tonnage of Trash datasets.
 For both data sets, we summed the total rat sightings and tonnage of trash respectively.
 Then we merged the data sets by community district.

 ### Preliminary Model
 The provisional data base consists of **fifty-nine rows** representing the 59 community districts in New York City.
-Each community district has many different features that may or may not be contributing to the reported rat sightings.
-As we refine the model, we are trying to identify and integrate those features into our model.
-The provisional model has **two columns**, total_rats and tons_of_garbage, where total_rats represents the total number of rats per month in the respective community district and tons_of_garbage represents the total tons of garbage in per month in the respective community district.
+The preliminary model has **two columns**, total_rats and tons_of_garbage, where total_rats represents the total number of rats per month in the respective community district and tons_of_garbage represents the total tons of garbage in per month in the respective community district.

 To create our provisional database, we concatenated the Rat Sightings and Tonnage of Trash datasets using SQL.
 For both data sets, we summed the total rat sightings and tonnage of trash respectively.
 Then we merged the data sets by community district.
 We also created data sets for each land use variable to test their correlation after testing our trash tonnage data.